idiap/RawSpeechClassification/README.md

    Full list files for IEMOCAP are available in the repository as example in [`datasets/IEMOCAP/F1_lists`](datasets/IEMOCAP/F1_lists).

-1. **If you installed from source with Conda:** A `run` script is available that concatenates all the steps.
-Run [`run.sh`](run.sh).
-Provide the model architecture as an argument.
-See [`model_architecture.py`](rsclf/model_architecture.py) for valid options.
-Optionally, provide an integer as a count of the number of times the experiment is repeated.
-This is useful when the same experiment needs to be repeated multiple times with different initialization.
-The argument defaults to 1.

-   **If you installed with pip:** You can run the following commands (give the `--help` option to each command for more details):
+1. You can now run the following commands (use the `--help` option of each command to get more details):

    ```bash
    rsclf-wav2feat --wav-list-file list_files/cv.list --feature-dir output/cv_feat --mode train --root path/to/dataset/basedir